What do you think about when I say sexual health?

 But we ALL have a sexual health, just the same as our physical and mental health.

-Our sexual health is all about our “sexual wellbeing”- it’s about feeling good and getting the most out of the relationships you choose to have.
-So our sex drives are a big part of our sexual health.
+Our sexual health also includes our “sexual wellbeing”.
+So although its important to look after ourselves physically & sexually (read STI checks and contraceptive pills)- it’s also about feeling good and getting the most out of the relationships you choose to have.
+Which is often the forgotten chapter in our sexual health education.

 And just as we get colds or feel down from time to time, our sex drives can also vary.